Skip to contents

 Here we use JHPCE as an example.
 The complete installation guide offers extra information.

-1. Download source code for JAGS 4.2.0;
+1. Download source code for JAGS 4.2.0; The workflow would be similar for later versions of JAGS.

 2. Suppose you’ve downloaded it in ~/local/jags/4.2.0.
 Follow the bash commands below: